 Who knew that putting snow in a bag could make for a fun science experiment and give such a snow reaction.
+This is a great winter only kind of activity you definitely should try this winter.

 Snow Reaction in A Bag Science Experiment